TheOdinProject/top-meta/Moderation_Matrix.md

 ## 1 Zap (WARNING)
 Minor violations such as:
+- A second infraction of any 0 Zap issues above
 - "Mini-modding"
   - Please leave moderation action to the moderators, use ModMail to report rule breaking or if you see something you’re unsure about in the community
-- Asking about topics or projects unrelated to The Odin Project -Mild unprofessionalism:
+- Asking about topics or projects unrelated to The Odin Project
+- Mild unprofessionalism:
   - Drug related conversation
   - Treating others on the server disrespectfully
   - Mental health issues discussion
   - Relationship advice
-- A second infraction of any 0 Zap issues above

 ## 2 Zaps (WARNING)
 Medium severity violations such as: